There's nothing quite like opening the door and breathing fresh, clean,

 pollutants produced as an indirect result of combustion, when

 nitrogen and oxygen from the air react together.
 Nitrogen oxide pollution comes from vehicle engines and power plants, and plays an important role in the formation of acid rain, ozone and smog.
-Like carbon dioxide, nitrogen oxides are also greenhouse gases (ones that contribute to global warming).
+Nitrogen oxides are also "indirect greenhouse gases" (they contribute to global warming by producing ozone, which is a greenhouse gas).

 easily at ordinary temperatures and pressures, so they readily become gases.
 That's precisely why they're used as solvents in many different household chemicals such as paints, waxes, and varnishes.
 Unfortunately,